 When importing animated characters in Unity, there are lots of small problems that can drive You crazy.
 To avoid the majority of them I created this tips and tricks cheat sheet:

-I made a video how to use this tips and tricks to fix the problems you may encounter:
+I made a video on how to use these tips and tricks to fix the problems you may encounter:

 And here is a video on how to make simple navigation using the NavMesh and use the animated character to walk around:

 You must be logged in to post a comment.